sifferman/labs-with-cva6/labs/vm.md

 * *"Hart" means hardware thread, which is the same thing as a core.*
 * *Simulation time should take no longer than 1 mintue.*
 * *Sometimes the core randomly enters Debug mode.
 (Observe `TOP.ariane_testharness.i_ariane.i_cva6.debug_mode`).
 As long as the core returns to normal execution, you can ignore this.
 If the simulation never exits, then your code has a bug.*

+### Numerical Labels

+Note that [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/c5e49d3c7b3dd98ead3ae45898a29cbb437cf101/programs/vm/os.S#L95) demonstrates numerical labels with this line of code: `blt t0, t1, 1b;`.

+Numeric labels are used for local references.
+References to local labels are suffixed with `f` for a forward reference or `b` for a backwards reference ([reference](https://michaeljclark.github.io/asm.html)).
+They are most useful when creating loops or conditionals that don't need to be given a name, and don't need to called by another file.

 ### Lab Questions